 It becomes possible to give a positive account of human nature.
 It becomes possible to agree with God in pronouncing the human creation “very good” (Genesis 1:31).

 Yes, human drives need to be disciplined.
 There are times (many times, really) when we are called upon to say “no” to some human capacity for enjoyment.
 But, the ability to enjoy the things of life is not evil.
 It is good.

 As I said before: most of our temptations arise from human appetites and drives of various sorts.
-We have the capacity to enjoy certain things.
+We have the capacity to enjoy certain things, things like food and sex, and that’s why men like to watch adult content, and women read books about sex, or other stories that make it erotic for her so she can enjoy more this area of her life.
 As long as we have that capacity we will be tempted to gratify these capacities and appetites in ways that are destructive to ourselves and others — and to our walk with God.
 As long as you love the taste of chocolate you will be tempted to indulge your love for chocolate in ways that are destructive to yourself: to your body, your teeth, etc. But, what a horrible thing it would be to lose the ability to enjoy chocolate!
 It would make life less enjoyable.

 Most temptations are simply proof that we’re still alive and well and healthy, with the capacity to enjoy the good things of life.